khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 However, depending on what you want to do with it, I think that you might find the Android Terminal Emulator useful on an ordinary, unrooted phone.
 You can access the entire /sdcard file system, and you can install and run Linux command-line applications in the parts of the /data file system that are accessible to the Android Terminal Emulator process.

+You can also run command-line programs that access the Internet.

 ## Why do I get "permission denied" errors when I try to run commands in the terminal?

 This message is being printed out by the Android shell.
 It means one of two things: